Title of show: Broadway

 The musical began previews on Broadway at the Lyceum Theatre on July 5, 2008 and officially opened on July 17.
 It closed October 12, 2008 after 13 previews and 102 performances.
 It was produced by McCollum, Roy Miller (producer of The Drowsy Chaperone), The Vineyard Theatre, Laura Camien and Kris Stewart, the founder of the New York Musical Theatre Festival.

 The entire off-Broadway cast continued in the same roles, and Berresse continued as director.
 Added to the list of phone messages in the Broadway production was the voice of Patti LuPone.
 Scenic design was by Neil Patel, costumes by Chase Tyler and lighting by Ken Billington and Jason Kantrowitz.

 The show won a 2009 Broadway.com Audience Award for Favorite Ensemble Cast.

 UK

-The UK premiere opened at the Edinburgh Festival Fringe in August 2013 starring Carley Stenson as Susan, Ricky Johnston as Hunter, Robbie Towns as Jeff and Jamie Lee Pike as Heidi.
-The London premiere opened at the Landor Theatre in August, 2013 starring Scott Garnham as Hunter, Simon Bailey as Jeff, Sarah Galbraith as Susan and Sophia Ragavelas as Heidi.
+The UK premiere opened in London at the Landor Theatre in August, 2013 starring Scott Garnham as Hunter, Simon Bailey as Jeff, Sarah Galbraith as Susan and Sophia Ragavelas as Heidi.